Guide To Introductory Courses for STEM Majors

 • Calculate the electric field or potential due to a system of charges using Coulomb’s law

 and the content that will help you meet those goals.
-The section on Implementing Research-Based Instructional Practices provides general pedagogical guidance as well as guidance on how to design and assess courses based on course-level student learning outcomes.
+The section on Implementing Research-Based Teaching in Your Classroom provides general pedagogical guidance and the section on Supporting Research-Based Teaching in Your Department provides guidance on how to use a cyclic process to design, assess, and improve courses based on student learning outcomes.

 Benefits